The LAPACK Interface

 Solves a set of linear equations

-with a general band matrix with subdiagonals, given the LU factorization computed by
+subdiagonals, given the LU factorization computed by

 gbsv